GreenMouth/Notes/README.md

 If you are 'regularizing' NN, then training bigger network will never hurt: Regularization will take care of bias-variance trade off problem; Might add bias sometimes but not a major concern.
 Fix overfitting using Regularization.

+L2 Regularization is used more comonly in Deep NN.
+L1 Regularization creates a sparse metrix of W (weights) and includes a lot of zeros.
+L2 regularization is also called 'weight decay'.